 - !
-It will make the work manageable by providing boundaries and goals.
+Make work manageable by defining boundaries and goals

 - !
-It assists in communicating and ‘selling’ the idea to others.
+Communicate and ‘sell’ the idea to others

 - !
-It allows you to budget time and resources more accurately.
+Budget time and resources more accurately

 - !
-It lays the foundation for a coherent final story.
+Lay the foundation for a solid story

 Each story idea can generate multiple hypotheses or directions for the final story.
-For example, there can be two hypotheses for the poverty, privatisation and water-borne disease story:
+For example, there can be two hypotheses for the water-borne disease story:

 (B) Private water companies are cutting corners, and standards of water safety are falling, leading to an epidemic.

-But you need to evaluate these hypotheses critically: What assumptions do they rest on, and are you certain of the validity of the assumptions?
-Both these hypotheses rest on untested assumptions about the source of the epidemic: A assumes that ‘unofficial’ water supplies are at fault; B assumes that the water plant is careless about standards.
-You may actually need to look at both possibilities because both these hypotheses rest on a deeper question: Where did the epidemic start?
+But you need to evaluate these hypotheses critically: What assumptions do they rest on, and how certain are you of their validity?
+Both these hypotheses rest on untested assumptions about the source of the epidemic: (A) assumes that ‘unofficial’ water supplies are at fault; (B) assumes that the water company is careless about standards.
+You may actually need to look at both possibilities because these hypotheses rest on a deeper question: Where did the epidemic start?

 A far better hypothesis would therefore be: